smart-on-fhir/cumulus-aggregator/README.md

 If you need your instance of the aggregator to be accessible outside your organization, follow these steps prior to trying to deploy the aggregator:

 - Register an appropriate domain via AWS Route 53
-- Update the domain in the template.certificate.yaml to match that domain
+- Update the `Domain` parameter in the template.certificate.yaml to match that domain
 - Deploy the certificate & hosted zone with
 ```bash
 sam deploy --guided --stack-name=cumulus-dns -t template.hostedzone.yaml